 After 10 years, your risk of lung cancer falls to half that of a smoker and your risk of heart attack falls to the same as someone who has never smoked.

 Then after 15 years, your risk of heart attack should be the same as someone who’s never smoked.

 If the many health benefits of a smoke-free life aren’t enough to entice you to quit, the increase in the weight of your wallet could well be.

-A packet of 20 cigarettes costs around £7.46 at the moment.
-Working on that basis, (we’ve rounded up to the nearest pound) have a look below to see just how much money you could be saving and what else you could spend it on.
+A packet of 20 cigarettes costs around £9.00 (depending on the brand you buy).
+Working on that basis, have a look below to see just how much money you could be saving and what else you could spend it on.

 Apart from the obvious financial benefits of not having to buy cigarettes, giving up can also save you a small fortune on your insurance premiums.

-Smoking makes you more of a risk as far as insurers are concerned since you are more likely to claim.
-As well as reducing the number of life insurance options open to you, it can increase your premiums by as much as 78% according to our friends at Beatthatquote.com.
+Smoking makes you more of a risk as far as insurers are concerned since you’re more likely to claim.
+As well as reducing the number of life insurance options open to you, it can increase your premiums by as much as 78%.

 Remember that smoking might also increase your home and car insurance premiums as well.